Forrestjohnson2000/Sea-Breeze-and-Shark-Analysis/README.md

 ![Log_first_cm](https://user-images.githubusercontent.com/92108275/144726792-d1ae06cc-e234-4e5c-bcae-81b7699f4dc2.PNG)

-We can see from the above that model is quite accurate at .97 but it is only accurate at predicting when there is no shark attack, it never correctly predicts a shark attack, therefore we need to look into undersampling our data.
+We can see from the above that model is quite accurate at .97 but it is only accurate at predicting when there is no shark attack, it never correctly predicts a shark attack.
+THis is because the data is imbalanced; therefore, we need to look into undersampling and/or oversampling our data.

-We then used a pipeline which included both undersampling and oversampling to solve our problem and came up with the following results: We had an overall accuracy score of .810 and an AUC score of .787 which fe found to be a lot better considering the model was now correctly predicting 13 of the 19 total shark attacks in the augmented dataset.
+We then used a pipeline which included both undersampling and oversampling to solve our problem and came up with the following results: we had an overall accuracy score of .810 and an AUC score of .787, which we found to be a lot better, considering the model was now correctly predicting 13 of the 19 total shark attacks in the augmented dataset.

 ![Log_2nd_cm1](https://user-images.githubusercontent.com/92108275/144726976-953fd8ca-b134-4861-982e-04f49666b7b6.PNG)

-Additionally, we looked at the coefficients of our model to teset and see if our calculated Sea Breeze Indicator, was, in fact, making any sort of difference as we hoped.
+Additionally, we looked at the coefficients of our model to test and see if our calculated Sea Breeze Indicator was, in fact, making any sort of difference as we hoped.
 We then found the top 7 features of the dataset by coefficient.

 ![top7ft](https://user-images.githubusercontent.com/92108275/144727101-daaa86bd-74e1-46a0-8aa7-9a94490b4be2.PNG)

-This graph shows that SBI is the top feature in predicting a shark attack, with a highly negative coefficient which would make sense as lower SBI leads to a higher chance of sea breeze.
+This graph shows that SBI is the top feature in predicting a shark attack, with a highly negative coefficient which would make sense, as lower SBI leads to a higher chance of sea breeze.
 This seems to prove that our Sea Breeze Indicator that we created is indeed a strong predictor of shark attacks as we hypothesized.

 ### Support Vector Machine

+We also used a Support Vector Machine (SVM) to model the relationship between our independent variables and "AttackCat".
+The initial baseline model, based on scaled data, gave the same results as the logistic regression, again due to imbalanced data.
+We again found that a pipeline of under- and oversampling gave the best result, which gave an accuracy of 0.783 and an ROC AUC score of 0.781.

+We can also see that SBI has the largest absolute value coefficient.
+As the variables as scaled, this tells us that it may play a significant role in the overall model.

+The permutation importance is the decrease in a model score when a single feature value is randomly shuffled.
+SBI has the highest permutation importance, followed by PRES.
+This leads us to believe that these may be the most important features in this model.

 ## Conclusion